looplanguage/loop/examples/README.md

 They illustrate the capability of Loop, but also as a reference for conventions, help for developing in **and** for Loop.

-All the example programs will be maintained to they will always be up to date with the latest version of Loop.
+All the example programs will be maintained thus, they will always be up to date with the latest version of Loop.

 ## Contributing